unrealwork/atsd-use-cases/OrovilleDam/README.md

 Is there any way we can predict how quickly the dam will fill up for a given amount of rainfall?
 Another very helpful tool in ATSD is the capability to perform
 [SQL queries](https://github.com/axibase/atsd/blob/master/sql/README.md#overview), which can be used to search for specific information contained in this dataset.
-Using the following query, we are able to obtain an estimate for the volume added (acre-foot) to the storage level of the reservoir per inch of rainfall.
+Using this query, we are able to obtain an estimate for the volume added (acre-foot) to the storage level of the reservoir per inch of rainfall.

 ```sql
 SELECT